hund030/basic-bot-docker/Teams bot deployment on container service.md

 ![image](https://github.com/hund030/basic-bot-docker/assets/26134943/29fb7c78-2f3b-4bb6-aa04-5b26b00a02b1)

-Teams backend server communicates with your bot via the Azure Bot Service, so the bot definitely needs a public HTTPS address.
-You need to deploy an ingress controller and provision a TLS certificate on your Kubernetes.
+The Teams backend server communicates with your bot via the Azure Bot Service, which requires your bot to have a public HTTPS address.
+To achieve this, you will need to deploy an ingress controller and provision a TLS certificate on your Kubernetes.

-The bot needs to authenticate to Azure Bot Service by Microsoft Entra ID, so you should provision a secret that contains the App ID and password on your Kubernetes and refer to it in your container runtime.
+Your bot authenticates with the Azure Bot Service using Microsoft Entra ID, so you should provision a secret that contains the App ID and password on your Kubernetes and reference it in your container runtime.

 ### Setup ingress with HTTPS on AKS

 1. Ensure you have an existing Azure Kubernetes Service connected to your Azure Container Registry, which hosts your container images.
 If you do not have one, please refer to this tutorial: [AKS Tutorials](https://learn.microsoft.com/azure/aks/learn/quick-kubernetes-deploy-cli).
-1. Run the following commands to install ingress controller and certificate manager if you do not have.
-This is not the only way to setup ingress and TLS certificate on your Kubernetes.
-You can refer to [Create an ingress controller](https://learn.microsoft.com/azure/aks/ingress-basic?tabs=azure-cli) and [Use TLS with Let's Encrypt certificates](https://learn.microsoft.com/azure/aks/ingress-tls?tabs=azure-cli#use-tls-with-lets-encrypt-certificates) to get more information.
+1. Run the following commands to install ingress controller and certificate manager.
+This is not the only way to set up ingress and TLS certificates on your Kubernetes cluster.
+For more information, refer to [Create an ingress controller](https://learn.microsoft.com/azure/aks/ingress-basic?tabs=azure-cli) and [Use TLS with Let's Encrypt certificates](https://learn.microsoft.com/azure/aks/ingress-tls?tabs=azure-cli#use-tls-with-lets-encrypt-certificates).
     ```
     NAMESPACE=ingress-basic